‘Turks in London’ introduced at TWPA - Londra Gazete

 After the book promotion, Nijhar signed her books for the TWPA members.

-There was great participation and the members of TWPA were eager to grab a book.
+There was great paritcapation and the members of TWPA were eager to grab a book.

 Nijhar said that she was pleased that there was a great interest in the book.